htcondor/htcondor/docs/admin-manual/security.rst

 back to root, so that it can start up the *condor\_shadow* daemon with the (real) UID of the user who submitted the job.
-Since the *condor\_shadow* runs as the owner of the job, all remote system calls are performed under the owner’s UID and GID.
+Since the *condor\_shadow* runs as the owner of the job, all remote system calls are performed under the owner's UID and GID.
 This ensures that as the job executes, it can access only files that its owner could access if the job were running locally, without HTCondor.